WorkMaze/JUST.net/README.md

 This C# project has working examples of the transformations.

 **Types are now supported**.
 [New functions](#typeconvertions) were added to provide type convertions.
-Also a new enum field called 'EvaluationMode' was added to 'JUSTContext', which lets you select how type mismatches are handled:
+Also a new enum field called `EvaluationMode` was added to `JUSTContext`, which lets you select how type mismatches are handled:
-- option Strict mode will throw an exception on error;
+- option `Strict` mode will throw an exception on error;
-- FallbackToDefault will return the default value for the return type of the function/expression being evaluated
+- option `FallbackToDefault` will return the default value for the return type of the function/expression being evaluated

 # JUST.NET Library